matteo-hertel/BBCFullStackTest/Notes.md

 ## Execution
 there are 4 main component to keep track of (time taken):

-- Analysis and Assessment: ~ 1 hour
+- Analysis and Assessment: 1 hour
 - Backend: 2.5 hrs (bare minimum)
-- Frontend
+- Frontend: 4 hours (without filtering)
-- Deployment
+- Deployment:

 ## Follow up and next phase